 In your UChicago essay, you can write about multiple topics, including academics, the student body, extracurriculars, and research opportunities.
 When writing your essay for this prompt, be sure to do lots of research on the school, be specific, show your passion, and mention plans you have for the future.
 Looking at Why UChicago essay examples can also help.

-You'll need to write to essays when you apply to the University of Chicago.
-Check out our other guide to learn how to tackle both UChicago essays. (coming soon)
+You'll need to write one other essay when you apply to the University of Chicago.
+Check out our other guide to learn how to tackle both UChicago essays.

 The "Why This College?" is a common essay topic on college applications.
 Learn how to write a great "Why This College" essay for every school you're applying to by reading our guide on the topic.